xding78/Sharing/glossary_draft.rst

 .. _blockchain explorer:

 **Blockchain Explorer** |br|
 Blockchain explorer is a type of tool, which is used to check the past or current transactions_ on a blockchain.
-Also, it provides you with more details like transaction growth and network hash rate.
+Also, it provides you with more details like transaction growth and network hashrate_.
 By understanding blockchain explorer, you can enhance your knowledge about blockchain definitions.

-.. _block reward:

-**Block Reward** |br|
-When miner solves the block successfully, they receive the reward as a block reward.
-Miner needs to add the first transaction on the block to claim the reward.
-The reward can also be shared with a group of miners based on the amount of work they have done.

-.. _block height:

-**Block Height** |br|
-Block height represents the number of blocks linked together in the blockchain.
-For example, the height 0 is the first block that is also known as Genesis Block. |br|

-.. _block cipher:

-**Block ciphers** |br|
-A block cipher is a method of encrypting text in which algorithm and cryptographic key are applied to a data block at once as a group inspite of one bit at a time.

-.. _bounty:
+.. _burning:

-**Bounty** |br|
+**Burning** |br|
-Business or startups run a bounty program to incentivize positive behavior like bug fixes, article writing and marketing.
-These are quite popular in the tech industry.
+Burning refers to the Proof-of-Burn consensus algorithm.
+Burning coins is the action of sending them to an address where they are irretrievable.
+As a miner, the more coins you burn, the better chance you have of being selected to mine the next block, thus earning more rewards.

 C
 ---